Michael Hsu Rosen

-Michael Hsu Rosen is an American actor and dancer best known for his roles as Jayden and Nabil in the Netflix series Pretty Smart and Tiny Pretty Things, respectively.
-Rosen also starred in the Broadway revivals of Torch Song and West Side Story.
+Michael Hsu Rosen is an American actor and dancer best known for his starring roles as Ben in the Netflix series Glamorous, Jayden in the Netflix series Pretty Smart and Nabil in the Netflix series Tiny Pretty Things.
+Rosen is also known for his supporting roles in Presumed Innocent on Apple TV and The Sex Lives of College Girls on HBO Max among others.
+He has appeared in films such as Lavender, The Only Living Pickpocket in New York and After Class as well as numerous times on stage, notably starring in the Broadway revivals of Torch Song and West Side Story and in Nikolai and Others at Lincoln Center.

 Early life and education

 Rosen was born and raised in New York City on the Upper West Side.
 He attended Ethical Culture Fieldston School, as well as the Professional Children's School.
 He trained for nine years at the School of American Ballet and matriculated at Yale University before withdrawing to pursue acting full-time.

 Career

 While in high school, Rosen performed with the New York City Ballet and made his Broadway debut at seventeen in the 2009 revival of West Side Story.
 He later returned to Broadway in revivals of On the Town and Harvey Fierstein's Torch Song.

-Rosen has guest starred in such television shows as Jessica Jones, Monsterland, and The Good Doctor as well as earned main roles in Netflix's Tiny Pretty Things and Pretty Smart.
+Rosen has appeared in such television shows as Looking, Jessica Jones, The Good Doctor and Elsbeth as well as earned main roles in Netflix's Glamorous, Tiny Pretty Things and Pretty Smart, Hulu's Monsterland, HBO Max's The Sex Lives of College Girls and Apple TV's Presumed Innocent.